 The palpable rage increased by an order of magnitude, yet the beast betrayed none of it in his action, he merely eyed her for a time.
-Finally he asked, “How have you discerned this?”
+Finally he asked again, “How have you discerned this?”

 She made no attempt to answer.
 She wasn’t sure what “this” was, and even so dared not jeopardize whatever it was by offering him any explanation.

 The beast smiled the most beautifully corrupted “I see right through you” smile and said, “I see.”
-With that he turned and strode off, taking the formless void where the encounter occurred with him, leaving her on the stage of The HERO Channel making her first broadcast with Mike, her co-host, who was asking if she was ok.
+With that he turned and strode off, taking the formless void where the encounter occurred with him, leaving her on the stage of The HERO Channel ready to make her first broadcast with Mike, her co-host, who was asking if she was OK.

 IP NOTE: The Mists, the Fissure of Woe, the Realm of Torment, the Eternal Battlegrounds, Dhuum, Menzies, Zhaitan, Mordremoth, Khamadan, the Echovald Forrest, and Tyria are all references to Arena Net’s Guild Wars game series.